mike1201/CNN_Topic_Classification/By_Glove/README.md

-1. I Summarize the structure of whole code in "Structure_of_whole_code" So I recommend reference this.
+1. I Summarize the structure of whole code in "Structure_of_whole_code" So I recommend you to refer it.

 2. Before implementing this code, You should download glove matrix from https://nlp.stanford.edu/projects/glove/